Johannes Clauberg

 Clauberg’s fourteen years in Duisburg were prolific.
 During this time he also became connected to the growing international network of Cartesians.
 Clauberg’s publication activity began with Defensio Cartesiana (1652), a vigorous defense of Cartesian method against the criticisms of the Leiden professor Jacobus Revius, author of Methodi Cartesianae consideratio theologica (1648), and his own former colleague at Herborn, Cyriacus Lentulus, author of Nova Renati Des Cartes sapientia (1651).
 Among Revius’s objections to Cartesian philosophy was that its doctrines were unsupported by a rigorous logical theory, since Descartes had openly rejected Aristotelian syllogistic but had not, by Revius’s lights, supplied an alternative.
 Partly in response to this concern about the completeness of Descartes’s system, Clauberg next published Logica vetus et nova (1654), which placed the methodological precepts of the Discourse on Method at the basis of a system of rules that could serve as an organon of science (Strazzoni 2013).
 The Logica was followed by another apologetic treatise, Initiatio philosophi sive dubitatio Cartesiana (1655), which defended one of the key theological obstacles to the acceptance of Descartes’s philosophy, namely the method of doubt.
 Clauberg’s remaining works were mainly systematic or exegetical in aim.
 De cognitione Dei et nostri (1656), a collection of disputations, dealt with theological topics, often from an explicitly Cartesian perspective.
 Paraphrasis in Renati Des Cartes meditationes de prima philosophiae (1658) was the first comprehensive commentary on the Meditations, written with the clear intent to make Cartesian philosophy “more suitable for use in the schools” (“Praefatio”, OO I.346).
 In 1660 Clauberg returned to systematic philosophy with a new edition of his ontology, Ontosophia nova, which now betrayed a clear influence of Cartesian metaphysics.
 In 1664 Clauberg published its third and final version, now titled Metaphysica de ente quae rectius ontosophia.
 This was accompanied by an ambitious Physica to serve as a comprehensive course in Cartesian natural philosophy, covering general physics, special physics, and psychology.
 The quadripartite Physica begins with a summary of theses in Physica contracta; next is a series of thirty-five disputations, Disputationes physicae, many of which are commentaries on key sections of Part II of Descartes’s Principles; this is followed by a part treating animate bodies, Theoria corporum viventium; natural philosophy is capped by an extended treatise on the mind-body problem, Corporis et animae in homine conjunctio.

 The last decades of the seventeenth century witnessed a surge of interest in Clauberg in Central Europe.
 A number of texts appeared that were either pseudo-Claubergian or presented Claubergian theses as interventions in fresh controversies around Cartesianism, fuelled by the appearance of Spinoza’s writings.
-These included Johann Heinrich Schweizer’s Compendium physicae Aristotelico-Cartesianae in Zürich (1685), Paul Michael Rhegenius’s Johannis Claubergii specimen logicae Cartesianae and Johannis Claubergii Physica Contracta in Leipzig (1689), and Johannes Flender’s Phosphorus philosophicus in Amsterdam (1696), a commentary on Clauberg’s Logica contracta (for discussion of these texts, see Ragni forthcoming).
-An anonymous text titled after Clauberg’s 1655 Initiatio philosophi sive dubitatio Cartesiana appeared in Thuringia in 1687 (Strazzoni forthcoming).
+These included Johann Heinrich Schweizer’s Compendium physicae Aristotelico-Cartesianae in Zürich (1685), Paul Michael Rhegenius’s Johannis Claubergii specimen logicae Cartesianae and Johannis Claubergii Physica Contracta in Leipzig (1689), and Johannes Flender’s Phosphorus philosophicus in Amsterdam (1696), a commentary on Clauberg’s Logica contracta (for discussion of these texts, see Ragni 2024).
+An anonymous text titled after Clauberg’s 1655 Initiatio philosophi sive dubitatio Cartesiana appeared in Thuringia in 1687 (Strazzoni 2024).
 Also in the late 1680s, Clauberg got caught up in controversies around Cartesianism in Hesse-Kassel (Hamid 2023).
 Amid this revival of interest in Clauberg, his Opera omnia philosophica were published in Amsterdam in 1691 by Johann Theodor Schalbruch, with a biographical essay by one Heinrich Christian von Hennin.
 The Opera omnia included most but not all of Clauberg’s writings published in his lifetime, as well as some unpublished texts such as a collection of notes on Descartes’s Principles of Philosophy, and Clauberg’s correspondence with Tobias Andreae.
 Among the texts left out of Schalbruch’s edition is the curious Ars etymologica Teutonum (1663), an investigation into the origins of German words, specifically “philosophical” words such as “Vernunft” (“reason”), “suchen” (“to seek”), and “Ausspruch” (“sentence”) (see Gellera 2022 for an account).

 Another minor essay, and the only one Clauberg published in German, is the Unterscheid zwischen der cartesianischer und der sonst in Schulen gebräuchlicher Philosophie (1657), which appears in Opera omnia in Latin as Differentia inter Cartesianam et alias in scholis usitatam philosophiam conscripta.
 This polemic on behalf of the superiority of Cartesianism over scholasticism lays bare a key motif running through Clauberg’s work, namely a belief in the fundamental harmony between Descartes and the ancient Aristotle.
 Alongside his advocacy of Descartes’s system, Clauberg is equally committed to its compatibility with Aristotle’s philosophy.
 Thus, after noting fifteen respects in which Cartesianism is preferable to scholasticism, Clauberg concludes Unterscheid by declaring that,